Ulam (salad)

-Ulam is a traditional salad produced from the fresh leaves, vegetables or fruits which can be eaten raw or after soaked in hot water e.g. Centella asiatica.
-It is typically eaten with sauces such as anchovies, cincalok or sambal.
-It is recognised as a popular vegetable dish in traditional villages.
+Ulam (اولم) is a traditional Malay salad produced from foraged leaves, vegetables or fruits which can be eaten raw or blanched e.g. Centella asiatica.
+It is typically eaten with sauces such as budu, cincalok or sambal.
+It is popular in rural villages.

-Ulam can be eaten simply as it is such as cucumber, cabbage and longbean.
-Another type of ulam is traditional ulam, in which it is used more as an ingredient, such as in nasi ulam (ulam rice), nasi kerabu (a type of bluish-coloured rice) and cooking with other vegetables.
+Ulam can be eaten simply as it is such as cucumber, cabbage and longbean; they can be also made as ingredients to other dishes, whether in rice dishes such as nasi ulam and nasi kerabu, or with other vegetables.
 It also has its uses in Ayurvedic and traditional medicine, such as diabetes and high blood pressure.